Designing and Evaluating Chain-of-Hints for Scientific Question Answering: Findings

 \subsection{When One Hint Is Not Enough: The Dynamics of Chain-of-hints}

-While individual hints often provided clear and concise guidance, participants’ responses indicated that a single hint was not always sufficient to successfully answer the question.
+While individual hints often provided clear and concise guidance, participants’ interactions indicated that a single hint was not always sufficient to successfully answer the question.
 In many cases, participants required additional hints to fully grasp the concept, resolve ambiguities, or correct misconceptions.
 Across the 468 questions where hints were requested, only 32.5\% were resolved with a single hint, whereas 21.5\% required two hints, 13.9\% required three, and 32.1\% required four.
-These patterns suggest that learners frequently relied on sequences of hints to fully grasp the concept, resolve ambiguities, or correct misconceptions.
-Our analysis shows how the chain-of-hints shaped their overall effectiveness, revealing the conditions under which learners benefited from successive guidance as well as the pitfalls that emerged along the way.
+These patterns suggest that learners frequently relied on multiple hints to fully grasp the concept, resolve ambiguities, or correct misconceptions.
+Our analysis shows how the chain-of-hints shaped their overall effectiveness, revealing the conditions under which the participants benefited from successive guidance as well as the pitfalls that emerged along the way.

 \textbf{Content diversity (or lack thereof).} Participants often expected successive hints to provide fresh perspectives rather than reiterations of the same clue.
 While some participants reported frustration when hints felt repetitive, others valued the consistency, noting that reinforcement sometimes helped clarify the intended direction, as explained by P-26, "\textit{Sometimes, I reached a question where I had no idea what the words even meant - but the hints would help me narrow down my guesses and make much more educated guesses [...]
 I think the hints were good at not providing overlapping information for the most part, and were also quite good and not completely giving away the answer...}".
 This tension suggests that diversity across a chain-of-hints is not simply about novelty, but about offering complementary information that sustains engagement while gradually deepening understanding.